 Angel support needed to help Nina resurrect old neglected vineyards facing death by chainsaw

-- As well as making wine for famous brands all over the shop – from the Rhône Valley to Yarra, McLaren Vale to Marlborough – Nina won the Sauvignon Blanc trophy at the prestigious Air New Zealand Wine Awards back in 2009.
+- She's made wine for famous brands all over the shop – from the Rhône Valley to Yarra, McLaren Vale to Marlborough – Nina won the Sauvignon Blanc trophy at the prestigious Air New Zealand Wine Awards back in 2009.
 A feat even more astounding given it was her first year working with the grape.

 Nina Stocker's Story